FlowFuse/website/src/handbook/company/achieving-success.md

 Before the OKR period, the CEO sets company wide OKRs.
-Each of the CEO, CTO, Head of Marketing, Head of UX, and product manager are expected to read the OKRs and create 2 OKRs of their own to help to achieve the company wide goal.
+Each of the CEO, CTO, Head of Marketing, Head of UX, and product manager are expected to read the OKRs and work with their teams to develop at least 2 OKRs their team will implement to help achieve the company goal.

+At the start of the OKR period, each team will present their OKRs during a company meeting.
+Bi-weekly meetings will be held where each team will present a quick update on the status of their OKR and current work being done to achieve the key result.
+At the end of the OKR period, a company wide retrospective will he held to share lessons learned from the OKR.

 ### Current OKRs